 Screen Size Matters!

-No matter it is a wired or wireless camera system, you can choose from different screen sizes, from 4.3″, 5″ to 7″, and even a 9″ monitor.
+No matter it is a wired or wireless camera system, you can choose backup camera monitors with different screen sizes, from 4.3″, 5″ to 7″, and even a 9″ monitor.
 If you’re going to add an additional 3 cameras so that you can see behind you, on either side and then use the 4th camera wherever you see fit, make sure you start with 7″ monitor option at least, if images from 3 cameras come up the same time on your screen, a 4.3″ or 5″ monitor would be too small to show you all these images clearly.
 It is much easier for you to see from a larger monitor especially while you’re driving.

 Field of View(FOV) is Important